-In this step the buying decision is performed, the way this is done is that the consumer has a system of alternatives to reach a decision of buying.
-The buy itself is a task of choosing and not of rating that is why on the moment of buying one must choose only one alternative.
+At this step the buying decision is taken; this takes place through the consumer having a system of alternatives to reach a buying decision.
+The purchase itself is a task of choosing and not of rating; that is why at the moment of buying one must choose only one alternative.
 From this one can understand that buying involves waiving other options and is also determined by sudden situational factors.
-Three main methods the marketers use to influence the consumer are incentives, price perception and prospect.
-Incentives to the consumer are a series of means which role is to speed up and/or increase purchases of a product, service or store visit.
-Those incentives can be in the form of sales, discount coupons, refunds, gifts, prizes, samples, trial periods, loyalty rewards or old for new trades (Tanner and Raymond, 2012).
-Price perception assumption is a situation when the consumer consolidates his perception system of the price, while the reference price or level of matching are used for assessing market prices.
+Three main methods that marketers use to influence the consumer are incentives, price perception and prospect.
+Incentives to the consumer are a series of means whose role it is to speed up and/or increase purchases of a product, service or store visit.
+Those incentives can take the form of sales, discount coupons, refunds, gifts, prizes, samples, trial periods, loyalty rewards or old-for-new trades (Tanner and Raymond, 2012).
+The price perception assumption is a situation when the consumer consolidates his perception system of the price, while the reference price or level of matching are used for assessing market prices.
 For example when the price offered is higher than the reference the consumer will avoid the acquisition and vice versa (Lichtenstein, Ridgway and Netemeyer, 1993).
-And Prospect method claims that selection behaviour is influenced by the selection frame, evaluation of the viability of the transaction and the willingness of a person to carry it out, vary according to the method of presentation of the result as a profit or a loss (Buisson, 2013).
+And the prospect method claims that selection behaviour is influenced by the selection frame, the evaluation of the viability of the transaction and a person’s willingness to carry it out, which vary according to the method of presentation of the result as a profit or a loss (Buisson, 2013).